-FHWA's NEPA implementing procedures (23 CFR part 771) list Categorical Exclusions for certain actions that FHWA has determined do not individually or cumulatively have a significant effect on the human environment and therefore do not require the preparation of an EA or EIS (23 CFR 771.117).
-All tunnel elements are Categorically Excluded (CatEx) under 23 CFR 771.117 Section (c)(28).
+FHWA's NEPA implementing procedures (23 CFR part 771) list Categorical Exclusions for certain actions that FHWA has determined do not individually or cumulatively have a

 The Contractor shall be responsible for implementing required control measures, minimization of environmental impacts, and mitigation measures to minimize environmental harm from the Project.
 The Contractor shall minimize both environmental impacts and impacts to adjacent property owners as design decisions are made in task force meetings or milestone review meetings, and provide documentation of the decisions to CDOT as defined in Book 2, Section 3.